Pranked3/shaankmahajan.github.io/html-lessons.md

 <br />
 <br />
 ### [](#header-3)Putting stuff inside the Html document -
-To put stuff in the Html document, right click and open with any text editor (notepad, textedit, _atom_) and first type in this code -
+To put stuff in the Html document, right click and open with any text editor and first type in this code -
 <br />
 ```
-<!DOCTYPE html>
 <html>
 </html>
 ```